 Contains details of multiple unit and locomotive-hauled passenger rolling stock.
-Data is passed via an open interface and allows engineers, rolling stock and performance managers to examine information about their vehicles without the need to access individual, 'lower level' systems - the data is fed directly to GEMINI.
-This has the advantage of allowing users in other businesses to track the whereabouts of particular vehicles (for maintenance purposes) or to establish the vehicles working a particular service.
+Data is passed via an open interface and allows engineers, rolling stock and performance managers to examine information about vehicles without the need to access individual, 'lower level' systems - the data is fed directly to GEMINI.
+This allows users in other businesses to track the whereabouts of particular vehicles (for maintenance purposes) or to establish the vehicles working a particular service.